Baga people

 The Baga are a West African ethnic group who live in the southern swampy lands of Guinea Atlantic coastline.
-Traditionally animist through the pre-colonial times, they converted to Islam during the mid-eighteenth century under the influence of Muslim Mandé missionaries.
+Traditionally animist in pre-colonial times, they converted to Islam during the mid-eighteenth century under the influence of Muslim Mandé missionaries.
 Some continue to practice their traditional rituals.

-Typically rural and known for their agricultural successes, particularly with rice farming, the Baga people speak a language of the Atlantic branch of the Niger-Congo family.
+Typically, rural and known for their agricultural successes, particularly with rice farming, the Baga people speak a language of the Atlantic branch of the Niger-Congo family.

 They are also known for their historic animist pieces of artwork.
 Known for their beauty and sophistication, these have been displayed and held at many major museums of the world.
 After independence, a totalitarian Marxist government took over Guinea in 1958.
 Its program of "demystification" lasted till 1984, destroying the traditional beliefs and ritual arts of the Baga people.

 Ethnonymy

 Depending on the sources and the context, we observe different forms: Aga, Baele, Baga-Binari, Baga-Koga, Bagas, Bagga, Bago, Bailo, Barka, Boloes, Kalum, Zape Boulones.